gkapfham/www.gregorykapfhammer-old.com/research.md

 ## Collaboration

-It has be a priviledge to collaborate on research with these individuals, listed in alphabetical order:
+It has been my priviledge to collaborate on research with these individuals, listed in alphabetical order:

 - [Rui Maranhao Abreu](https://ruimaranhao.com/), Professor, University of Porto